sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/rolling_back.md

 ![GitOps history](/images/basic_cd/gitops-history.png)

-If you visit the timeline of your application in the Codefresh GitOps dashboard you will see at the bottom of the screen the complete history of deployments along with Git hashes.
+If you visit the timeline of your application in the Codefresh GitOps dashboard you will see the complete history of deployments along with Git hashes at the bottom of the screen.

 ## Rolling back to the previous version